IncentivioInc/react-coding-challenges/README.md

 ## How do I submit my solutions?

-1. Fork this repository. **Please make your forked repo private so that others cannot view your fork, and hence, your solutions**.
+1. [Duplicate this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository). **Please make your repo private so that others cannot view it, and hence, your solutions**.
 2. For each coding challenge in this repo (e.g. _rocket-ship_), create a separate branch for your solution.
 So, one of your branches might be named **rocket-ship-solution**

 - Please note that some of these challenges can have multiple solutions.
 If you would like to submit more than one solution, simply create another branch (e.g. **rocket-ship-solution-1** and **rocket-ship-solution-2**).
 Multiple solutions are _optional_.